 Over the next 15 years I read every marketing book I could get my hands on; I attended every seminar I could afford to attend; and I trained under every marketing guru I could get to work with me.
 My mantra has always been, and always will be, “never stop improving,” and with that in mind, I’ve been self-educating since I was 16.

 That incessant desire to improve really started to pay off within the last two years.
-In 2014 I won the title of GKIC Marketer of the Year, and one year later, my company landed at No. 120 on the Inc. 500 Fastest Growing Companies list.
+In 2014 I won the title of GKIC Marketer of the Year, and one year later, The Newsletter Pro landed at No. 120 on the Inc. 500 Fastest Growing Companies list.
 Since then, a lot of people have asked me about the secret to becoming an overnight success — so I tell them: There isn’t one.

 I wasn’t an overnight success — my success was nearly 20 years in the making.
 My success is a culmination of all the things I’ve learned over the past two decades, and a result of my desire to self-educate.